Fettpet/IntervalTimer/README.md

 ## Description

-This app is used to create and consume an intervall timer.
-The major difference to other intervall timer is, that this one is freely programmable.
-Each intervall can have an unique length and descripton.
+This app is used to create and consume an interval timer.
+The major difference to other interval timer is, that this one is freely programmable.
+Each interval can have an unique length and descripton.

 ## Who are the users

-The users are persons which needs a programm able intervall timer.
-This could be persons which do an intervall pyramid training or persons which do an complex mutli task.
+The users are persons which needs a programm able interval timer.
+This could be persons which do an interval pyramid training or persons which do an complex mutli task.

 ## Functionality

-### Creating an intervall plan
+### Creating an interval plan

-### List all intervall plans
+### List all interval plans

-### Show an intervall plan
+### Show an interval plan

-### Consume an intervall plan
+### Consume an interval plan

-### Updating an intervall plan
+### Updating an interval plan

 ## Technical stuff